mihirrao-10/BibleDatasetForKaggle/README.md

 }
 ```

-where d1 is a dict of the form:
+where, for example, d1 is a dict of the form:

 ```
 {